tylerlong/manate/README.md

 Think about it: is the deelpy nested structure relevant to your business logic? should you manage it at all?

 A real example is you try to manage a `ReactElement`.
 React component instances contain deep, complex internal structures that reference other objects, functions, and potentially even themselves.
 And you should not manage it at all.
-Instead, you should mange the state data used by the React component.
+Instead, you should manage the state data used by the React component.

 You may override the max depth by specify the second argument of the `manage` function: